msupply-foundation/conforma-web-app/documentation/internal/Filters-for-Applications.md

 - `column-name:direction`
 - direction [Optional] `asc`/`desc`
-- if no direction is included use default: `asc`
+- if no direction is included use default: `desc`

 <a name="user-role"></a>